CieNTi/serial_port_plotter/README.md

 ```

 Depending on how much data you want to display, you can adjust the number of data points.
 For example, if you send data from the serial port of the mbed every 10 ms (100 Hz) and the plotter is set to display 500 points, it will contain information for 5 seconds of data.

+The software supports integer and decimal numbers ( float/double )

 # Source